 Walking along the delightful seaside promenade of Trogir, shunning the modern-riviera-tinged glitziness of Split’s with its more traditional look, is a relaxing way to spend an afternoon.
 Stick around Trogir for dinner and beer or coffee for a delicious seafood meal with a view.

-One exception is Apartment Venus of the Palace.
-With many of its neighbours pushing over $200-300 per night, this clean sub-$100 gem is quite a rare find in central Split!
+- Apartment Venus of the Palace: A great apartment within Diocletian’s Palace.
+With many of its neighbours pushing over $200-300 per night, this clean reasonably-priced gem is a rare find in central Split!

 The long ride between Zagreb and Split takes between 5-7 hours.
 Some of these buses stop en route at Plitvice Lakes National Park.
 The earliest departures from Plitvice leave at 9:30am at arrive in Split at 1:30pm ($15-22).